Stephen Buckland: Academic career

-From 1977–1985 he was lecturer in statistics, University of Aberdeen.
+From 1977 to 1985 he was lecturer in statistics, University of Aberdeen.
 He then became senior scientist at the Inter-American Tropical Tuna Commission, based at Scripps Institution of Oceanography in San Diego, California, estimating trends in dolphin abundance in the eastern tropical Pacific, to assess the impacts of tuna fisheries on dolphin stocks.
 In 1988 he accepted the post of statistician at Scottish Agricultural Statistics Service (now Biomathematics and Statistics Scotland), based at the Macaulay Land Use Research Institute (now the James Hutton Institute).

 In 1993 he was appointed professor of statistics, University of St Andrews, and still holds the position as of 2019.

 At St Andrews, he established the Centre for Research into Ecological and Environmental Modelling (CREEM) in 1999, and was its Director from 1999 to 2004, and again from 2009 to 2014.
 He co-founded the National Centre for Statistical Ecology (NCSE) in 2005, with Byron Morgan at the University of Kent, and Steve Brooks, then at the University of Cambridge.
-He was Director or Co-Director until 2019.
+He was Director or co-director until 2019.

 With others he established the biennial International Statistical Ecology Conferences, with both the first conference (in 2008) and the sixth conference (in 2018) hosted by St Andrews.

 Buckland has published around 190 refereed papers spanning statistics, mathematics, ecology, conservation, wildlife management, experimental and theoretical biology, fisheries, environmental science, botany, zoology, geography, geology, epidemiology, agroforestry, remote sensing and analytical chemistry.
 He is one of the developers of distance sampling methods, and is first author on four books on the subject.

-Buckland was editor of the Journal of Agricultural, Biological and Environmental Statistics from 2016–2018.
+Buckland was editor of the Journal of Agricultural, Biological and Environmental Statistics from 2016 to 2018.

 Awards

 Buckland was elected a Fellow of the International Statistical Institute in 1995 and a Fellow of the Royal Society of Edinburgh in 2007.
-He was a Leverhulme Trust Research Fellow in 2005-06.
-He was a Member of the Council of the Royal Statistical Society during 2005-09.
+He was a Leverhulme Trust Research Fellow in 2005–06.
+He was a Member of the Council of the Royal Statistical Society during 2005–09.
 In 2019, he was awarded the Royal Statistical Society's Guy Medal in Gold, the 38th recipient since its inception in 1892.